 - Backup encryption: All backups must be encrypted

-Note: "Addressable" means you can implement alternative safeguards if you document why encryption isn't feasible.
-Spoiler alert: in 2024, encryption is always feasible.
+"Addressable" means you can implement alternative safeguards if you document why encryption is not feasible.
+Spoiler alert, encryption is always feasible.

 Access Controls

-You need technical controls to ensure only authorized users access PHI:
+You need technical controls to ensure only authorised users access PHI:

 - Multi-factor authentication for all administrative access